falcosecurity/falco-website/content/en/docs/installation.md

 Falco is a Linux security tool that uses system calls to secure and monitor a system.

 {{< info >}}

-The Falco Project does not suggest running Falco on top of Kubernetes but rather on its nodes directly.
+Falco can be used for Kubernetes runtime security.
+The most secure way to run Falco is to install Falco directly on the host system so that Falco is isolated from Kubernetes in the case of compromise.
+Then the Falco alerts can be consumed via read-only agents running in Kubernetes.

+Falco can also be ran directly in Kubernetes if isolation is not a concern.
-If you would like to run Falco in Kubernetes with a tool like Kind, Minikube, or Helm please see the [third party integrations](../third-party)
+If you would like to run Falco directly in Kubernetes with a tool like Kind, Minikube, or Helm please see the [third party integrations](../third-party)
 {{< /info >}}